 A SUBSIDIZED Federal Direct loan is awarded on the basis of financial need.
-Interest (4.45% for loans disbursed after July 1, 2017) will begin accruing at the end of your grace period.
+Interest will begin accruing at the end of your grace period.
 Your grace period is 6 months after you graduate, withdraw from school, or are no longer enrolled at least half-time.

 An UNSUBSIDIZED Federal Direct loan is a non-need based loan.
-You will be charged interest (4.45% for loans disbursed after July 1, 2017) from the time the loan is disbursed until it is paid in full.
+You will be charged interest from the time the loan is disbursed until it is paid in full.
 If you allow the interest to accrue (accumulate) while you’re in school, or during other periods of non-payment, it will be capitalized.
 This means the interest will be added to the principal amount of your loan at the time of repayment.

 All Federal Direct Subsidized or Unsubsidized loans disbursed have a fee charged.
-For loans first disbursed on or after October 1, 2016, will be assessed a fee of 1.069%.
+For information on current interest rates and fees, please visit studentaid.gov.